Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_apache_airflow_and_snowpark/machine_learning_with_apache_airflow_and_snowpark.md

   1. **Docker Desktop on your laptop.**  We will be running Airflow as a container.
 Please install Docker Desktop on your desired OS by following the [Docker setup instructions](https://docs.docker.com/desktop/).
 1. Astro CLI
   1. **Astro CLI Installed**  We will be using the Astro CLI to easily create and run a local Airflow environment.
 Please install it on your local machine by following these [instructions](https://docs.astronomer.io/astro/cli/install-cli)
+1. OpenAI API key
+  1. **Optional Step to Enable Chatbot Functionality** We have pre-embedded all the documents so an openai key is not needed for the ingestion process.
+However, if you want to run the Streamlit app at the end of the workshop, you will need the key to tokenize the search and questions.
+  2.
 ### What You’ll Build
 - A Machine Learning Pipeline called "Customer Analytics" that predicts customer lifetime value based on customer sentiment